dceejay/windserver/README.md

 docker run -d -p 7000:7000 --name windserver theceejay/windserver:latest
 ```

+You can also set an environment variable called `altitude` that can accept the values 10, 40, 80 or 120 (metres) or a number of millibars that is a multiple of 50 up to 1000.
+EG: 300mb

+Default is 10 (meters - ground level).

 #### Node.js

 reqires both node.js and java8 to be installed locally